 - Keep an eye on the temperature of the skillet and adjust the stovetop burner as needed.

-- You can stuff the naan with roasted garlic for garlic naan.
+- Stuff the naan dough with roasted garlic to make garlic naan.
 After you roll out the dough to about the size of your hand, place a spoonful of roasted garlic on the dough and fold it in half then continue rolling it out so that the garlic is sandwiched into the center of the dough.

 Ingredients